gabehollombe-aws/step-functions-workshop/website/content/_index.md

 Let’s test out our new error handling capabilities:

-1. Try submitting a new application that contains our simulated unprocessable data for the applicant’s name field.
+Step 1.
+Try submitting a new application that contains our simulated unprocessable data for the applicant’s name field.

     Run: